Lamiaceae: Mint Family — Mints, Hedge-nettles & Horehound

 Notes:

 Very common, this has a more or less erect stem with interrupted clusters of 6 whorled, rose-purple flowers.
 Leaves are opposite, ovate, slightly hairy and with scalloped-toothed margins.
-The plant has a distinct aroma on which opinions are sharply divided between those who find it pleasant and those who definitely do not.
+The plant has a distinct aroma, on which opinions are sharply divided.
+Photos by CJH.

 Short-spiked Hedge-nettle – Stachys pycnantha